You are viewing: 2024/25 version

 • 1.
 The examination in this school will be under the supervision of the Humanities Divisional Board.

 • 2.
 All candidates must follow a course of instruction in Celtic Studies at Oxford for a period of six terms, full-time.
-The programme will be assessed by three papers and a dissertation.
+In order to pass the degree, a student must pass all its assessed components and attend compulsory language classes in one Celtic language that has not previously been acquired to a high level.

 • 3.
 The subjects of the examination shall be as follows: